 Against this backdrop, the International Science Council, with support from the expertise of its SIDS Liaison Committee, sees its main role in providing evidence-based, politically independent, and actionable scientific guidance to decision-makers by drawing on the scientific community in Small Island Developing States and emphasizing the importance of science and technology for the implementation of the 2030 Agenda and the SDGs in these countries.

 Stay up to date on the Conference >

 Partnerships for the SAMOA Pathway

 The ISC engages with the scientific community to implement partnerships within the framework of the SAMOA Pathway.
-To this end, ISC President-Elect, Peter Gluckman, and Senior Science and Policy Officer, Lucilla Spini, recently presented relevant activities in a webinar for the science community.
+To this end, ISC President Peter Gluckman, and Former Senior Science and Policy Officer Lucilla Spini, presented relevant activities in a webinar for the science community in late 2019.

 SAMOA Pathway High-Level Midterm Review 2019, 27 September 2019

 During the 2019 midterm review of the SAMOA Pathway, the ISC coordinated the civil society collective statement, emphasising the importance of the science-policy interface.
 The statement was delivered by Patrick Paul Walsh, University College Dublin, Ireland – read the statement and watch the full session online here.

 Photo: Ryan Harvey.